Deepak-Venkateshvaran/portfolio/_pages/publications.md

 I have worked primarily in three research areas of experimental physics over my career; Thermoelectrics, Spintronics, and Nanomechanics.
-Below are my top ten key publications in these areas with a one line description of what we achieved.
-These ten papers are the ones in which I played a major role.
+Below is a selection of my key publications in these areas with a one line description of what we achieved.
+These papers are the ones in which I played a major role.
 The list below does not contain papers where I was co-author for minor involvement.
 My [Google Scholar](https://scholar.google.co.uk/citations?user=otuUyXIAAAAJ&hl=en) profile documents my complete list of publications.